bologer/anycomment.io/readme.txt

 * Added a Jetpack, Disqus, Disable Comments and a few other plugin to the list of possible problems, #134
 * Improved mobile layout, #106
 * Improved speed of theming, now x1.5 faster to generate custom styles
+* Added logout link to logged in client, #133

 **Fixes:**